-I'm not completely in love with this recipe myself, but the girls are and I've made it many times at Lily's request so I figure it's time to record it properly somewhere.
+I'm not completely in love with this recipe myself, but the girls are and I've made it many times at L's request so I figure it's time to record it properly somewhere.
 I can always update it if I make any major improvements to it.
 (I'm thinking of adding raspberries next time for a bit of a sweet/tart flavour burst.)

 - 125g butter

 - 2c dextrose (glucose / fructose-free sugar - available from supermarkets)

 - 1/2c coconut flour (or 1c finest dessicated coconut)

 - 1t baking powder

 - handful dark or white chocolate chips

 1. Preheat oven to 160°C and line a brownie dish with baking paper.

 2. Melt butter together with cocoa over low heat in a large saucepan.

 3. Remove from heat and stir through dextrose.